val3riia/languagemirror_bot/README.md

 - View feedback from users via the `/admin_feedback` command
 - Unlimited use of the `/discussion` command
 - Export feedback reports in Excel format
+- Download feedback data directly from the bot via Telegram

 ## License